Vegan Potatoes Au Gratin Recipe

 Make the Cashew Cream:

-In a small bowl soak the cashew in hot water for 20 minutes.
-Drain and rinse then add them to a powerful blender together with one cup pf water, the loom juice, garlic powder and nutritional yeast.
+- In a small bowl soak the cashew in hot water for 20 minutes.
+Drain and rinse then add them to a powerful blender together with 1.25 cups of water, the lemon juice, garlic powder and nutritional yeast.
 Puree until smooth and creamy.
 Season to to taste with a pinch of sea salt and refrigerate until needed.

 Make the Scalloped Potatoes:

-Pour the cashew cream over the leeks and give the dish a little shake.
-Sprinkle with the fresh chives or dill and a pinch offered pepper flakes.
+- Pour the cashew cream over the leeks and give the dish a little shake.
+Sprinkle with the fresh chives or dill and a pinch of red pepper flakes.

 - You can omit oiling the baking dish and line it with parchment paper instead.